facebook/react-native-website/docs/build-speed-android.md

 To install it, you can follow the [official installation instructions](https://github.com/ccache/ccache/blob/master/doc/INSTALL.md).

 On Mac OS, we recommend to install ccache with `brew install ccache`.
-Once installed you can configure it as follows:
+Once installed you can configure it as follows to cache NDK compile results:

 ```
 ln -s ccache /usr/local/bin/gcc